Banana bread is a classic family favorite. Overly ripe bananas contributes to the intense banana-flavor and deliciously moist crumb.

 - 6 bananas (350g) very soft bananas mashed

 - 2 cups (250g) flour

 - 1 teaspoon baking soda

 - Beat in the bananas.
-At this point, your batter will split and it will look like you've messed it up.
-You haven't, just keep going.
+At this point, your batter will split and look curdled.
+Don't be alarmed, the flour will fix that.

 - Transfer the batter to the prepared loaf tin and place in the oven.

 - Bake for 45 minutes or until a skewer inserted comes out clean.
 Cover with foil halfway to prevent over browning.

 - Remove from the oven and allow to cool before removing the banana bread from the tin.

 Calories: 257kcal | Carbohydrates: 44g | Protein: 5g | Fat: 7g | Saturated Fat: 2g | Cholesterol: 33mg | Sodium: 362mg | Potassium: 231mg | Fiber: 3g | Sugar: 24g | Vitamin A: 64IU | Vitamin C: 2mg | Calcium: 39mg | Iron: 1mg